ApprenticeAI/frapy/docs/topics/feed-exports.rst

 Default: ``0``

-If assigned an integer number higher than ``0``, Scrapy generates multiple output files storing up to the specified number of items in each output file.
+If assigned an integer number higher than ``0``, Frapy generates multiple output files storing up to the specified number of items in each output file.

 When generating multiple output files, you must use at least one of the following